kcearns/docker-swarm-meetup/README.md

 # eval $(docker-machine env kcearns-node01)
 ```

-Next, run the _eval_ command output by the docker-machine.
+Next, run the _eval_ command output by docker-machine.
 All _docker_ commands are executing on node01 now.

 Try this:
 ```